Belfast International Airport

-Belfast International Airport (IATA: BFS, ICAO: EGAA) is an airport 11.5 NM northwest of Belfast in Northern Ireland, is the main airport for the city of Belfast.
-Until 1983, it was known as Aldergrove Airport, after the nearby village of Aldergrove.
-In 2018, over 6.2 million passengers travelled through the airport, a 7.4% increase compared with 2017.
+Belfast International Airport (IATA: BFS, ICAO: EGAA) is an international airport 11.5 NM northwest of Belfast in Northern Ireland, and is the main airport for the city of Belfast.
+Until 1983, it was known as Aldergrove Airport, after the nearby village of Aldergrove, County Antrim.
+In 2024, over 6.7 million passengers travelled through the airport, a 13.0% increase compared with 2023, and the highest number in the airport's history.
 The majority of flights from Belfast International are operated by easyJet, Northern Ireland's biggest airline.
 It features flights to some European metropolitan and several leisure destinations.

 Belfast International has a CAA Public Use Aerodrome Licence that allows flights for the public transport of passengers or for flying instruction.
 The airfield was previously shared with the Royal Air Force base RAF Aldergrove, which closed in 2008.
 The base is now known as Joint Helicopter Command Flying Station, Aldergrove, and both runways are now owned by the airport.
-The airport is owned and operated by VINCI Airports which was previously owned by ADC & HAS.
+The airport is owned and operated by Vinci Airports which was previously owned by ADC & HAS.

 History

 1917–1945

 The airport lies within the parish of Killead, between the small villages of Killead (to the east) and Aldergrove (to the west).
-The site for the airport was established in 1917, when it was selected to be a Royal Flying Corps training establishment during the First World War.
+The site for the airport was established in 1917, when it was selected to be a Royal Flying Corps (RFC) training establishment during the First World War.
 The airport remained open at the end of the war for RAF activity.

 Civil traffic began in 1922, when flights were conducted to fly newspapers from Chester.
 The first scheduled passenger service was started in 1933 by the Scottish airline Midland & Scottish Air Ferries.
 This service consisted of two daily flights each way between Aldergrove and Renfrew Airport, Glasgow.
 This was subsequently augmented by a twice-daily, return service to Croydon, at that time London's airport, with stops at the Isle of Man, Liverpool and Birmingham.

 During the Second World War, Aldergrove remained an RAF station particularly for the Coastal Command.
 So that the airport could accommodate larger, long-range aircraft, a major works programme was undertaken to replace the four existing runways with two new long paved runways, thereby forming the basis of the layout that still exists at the airport today.